Douk1NG/ecommerce-dashboard/README.md

 2. Install the necessary dependencies by running `npm install`.
 3. Start the server by running `npm start`.
 4. Open your web browser and navigate to `http://localhost:3000`.
+5. Configure the .env.local file with the correct API URL and token.

 ## License